maxwellbenton/manager-readme/manager_readme.md

 <a name="career"></a>

+### Career

 You own your career.
 I own objectives.
 When I can turn my objectives into a project or effort that grows your career, we're in our optimal dynamic.
 If you're stalling or hungry, _you must tell me what you need_.

+If you don't feel like you're getting enough guidance, that's a great thing for me to hear from you and I'll make sure we're aligned in terms of level here.

 <a name="basics"></a>